1.1 The Company refers to Cypher Trading, UAB, and Deleverage S.A.

 6.7 If Cryptology deems necessary, in addition, to identifying the user, Cryptology may request information regarding the source of wealth; estimated net worth; source of funds to be invested; references or other documentation to corroborate the information; independent background checks through a reputable screening system.

 6.8 For individual users, the identity will be established to Cryptology’s satisfaction by reference to official identity papers or such other evidence as may be appropriate under certain circumstances.
 Information on identity will include, without limitation: full name; date of birth; nationality; complete residential address.
 Identification documents must be current at the time of the submission.
-Documents used for user identification purposes will typically include a passport, a national identity card or an equivalent in the relevant jurisdiction; A separate document confirming the residential address (utility bill, bank statement, acknowledgment of address issued by a relevant official).
+Documents used for user identification purposes will typically include a passport, a national identity card, or an equivalent in the relevant jurisdiction; A separate document confirming the residential address (utility bill, bank statement, acknowledgment of address issued by a relevant official).

 6.9 For corporate users, where the user’s company is listed on a recognized or approved stock exchange or where there is independent evidence to show that the applicant is a wholly-owned subsidiary or subsidiary under the control of such a company, no further steps to verify identity over and above the usual commercial checks and due diligence will normally be required.

-6.10 Where the applicant is an unquoted company, it will be subject to a procedure aimed to identify it, confirm its existence, good standing, and authority of persons acting on its behalf.
+6.10 Where the applicant is an unquoted company, it will be subject to a procedure aimed to identify it, and confirm its existence, good standing, and authority of persons acting on its behalf.
 Documentation required for such purposes may change depending on each particular jurisdiction and will typically include: Certificate of incorporation/certificate of trade or the equivalent, evidencing the company is indeed incorporated in a particular jurisdiction under the respective legislation; Certificate of Incumbency or an equivalent document, listing current directors of the company; Statutes, Memorandum and Articles of Association or equivalent documents confirming the authority of the respective officers of the company to legally bind it and the manner in which this may be done; Extract from the Commercial Register of the country of incorporation may also be used to confirm the aforementioned information if such information is provided in the extract; Share certificates and other supplementary documents that will ascertain beneficial ownership.